Late Fees, Credit Score, Refinancing; a Late Payment Affects It All

 The later the payment becomes, the bigger the hit your credit score takes.
 So while it's best to be on time for all payments, a payment that is 30 days late is better for your credit score than one that is 60 days late.
 For that reason, move money around whenever possible so that you can pay your mortgage installment as soon as possible.

-The truth about foreclosure?
-No one wants to go through the process; not the lender and certainly not the homeowner.
+The truth about foreclosure is that no one wants to go through the process; not the lender and certainly not the homeowner.

 Your mortgage contract will outline how many missed payments are needed to trigger the foreclosure process.
 Typically, it's no payment for at least 90 days, but can be after just one missed installment.
-Again, another reason why it is of the utmost importance to understand the terms of your mortgage contract well before you sign.
+Again, this is another reason why it is of the utmost importance to understand the terms of your mortgage contract before you sign it.

-The foreclosure process can be an expensive one for the lender, so it's likely they'll be open to working out a payment plan with you.
-Don't wait until your mortgage is 30 or even 60 days late to have a conversation with your lender about the state of your finances.
+Foreclosure can be expensive for the lender, so it's likely that they will be open to working out a payment plan with you.
+Don't wait until your mortgage is 60 or even only 30 days late to have a conversation with your lender about the state of your finances.
 Many times an agreement can be worked out well before you get too far behind on payments.

 Choose Your Mortgage Carefully

 As you can see, it's vital that you opt for a mortgage that doesn't stretch you financially.
-While it's true that we can't always account for unexpected changes in income, a rainy day fund and dedicated savings can help considerably, should your circumstances change.
+While it's true that we can't always prepare for unexpected changes in income, a rainy day fund and dedicated savings can help considerably when and if your circumstances change.

 Before heading into the homebuying process, make sure your debts are paid down, you have emergency money tucked away, and you understand the importance of comparison shopping.
 Pitting lenders against each other may result in a lower interest rate for you, which has the potential to save you thousands of dollars over the life of your mortgage.